RustyKnight/SuperSimpleSwingAnimationFramework/README.md

 A lot of the time, I spend animating from one point to another, over a period of time.
 The "range" based animation provides for an abstracted approach to this problem.

-Given a range of `A` to `B`, the framework can be used to calculate the `value` between them, over a normalized time frame, making it very simply to update the state simply by asking for the "current" value of the animator when the state of the animator changes.
+Given a range of `A` to `B`, the framework can be used to calculate the `value` between them, over a normalized time frame, making it very simple to update the state simply by asking for the "current" value of the animator when the state of the animator changes.

 # Timeline

 Another use case I run into on a regular bases is "timelines".
-A timeline is simply a normalized period of time, on which `KeyFrame`s reside and specific points along it.
+A timeline is simply a normalized period of time, on which `KeyFrame`s reside at specific points along it.

 The framework provides for both "Event" and "Blending" timelines